tolmv/plugin_for_Pymol/README.md

 Installation and Removed
 ============
 ### Installation
-To install a plugin, open PyMOL and then go to
+To install  plugin, open PyMOL and then go to
 >**Plugin -> Plugin Manager -> Install New Plugin**
 ![image](images/Plugin->Plugin_Manager.png)

-You will have the option to install from a file on your computer (*.py, *.zip) or or directly from the GitHub by providing the url of repository.
+You will have the options to install from a file on your computer (*.py, *.zip) or  directly from the GitHub by providing the url of repository.

 ![image](images/Plugin_manager.png)

 ### Uninstallation
-To uninstall plugin you need go to
+To uninstall plugin you need to go to
 >**Plugin -> Plugin Manager -> Installed Plugins**

 Then you need find **PyFepRestr** and click on the button **Uninstall**.

 ![image](images/Plug_manager_del.png)

-Then you need choose **Yes**
+After that choose **Yes**

 ![image](images/Uninstall_yes_or_no.png)